 Rising Demand for Efficient Connected Devices Platform to Drive Market Growth

-On the basis of components, the market is bifurcated into platforms, and solutions & services.
+On the basis of component, the market is bifurcated into platforms and solutions & services.

-The platform is sub-segmented into device management, cloud platform, and network management.
+The platform is sub-segmented into network management, cloud platform, and device management.
 The solution is categorized into real-time streaming analytics, security, data management, remote monitoring, and network band management.

-Platform is expected to grow at the highest CAGR owing to the rising demand for effective platforms for downstream data servers and enterprise application connectivity.
-The worldwide business enterprise rapidly adopted new internet of things technologies and platforms during the COVID-19 pandemic.
+The platform is expected to grow at the highest CAGR owing to the rising demand for effective platforms for downstream data servers and enterprise application connectivity.

-However, solutions and services are expected to dominate the market with the highest internet of things market share.
+However, solutions and services are expected to dominate the market with the highest market share.
 Several industries are implementing intelligent solutions to improve their present systems.
 For instance, healthcare facilities deploy connected devices to improve medical outcomes.

-Further, network management is expected to hold a significant market share during the forecast period due to the growing demand for remote monitoring systems and internet-ready devices in businesses.
-The network management solution is device-independent and provides an easy approach to integrate cross-vendor hardware models and data structures into the workflow.
+Further, network management is expected to hold a significant market share during the forecast period due to businesses' growing demand for remote monitoring systems and internet-ready devices.
+The network management solution is device-independent and provides an easy approach to integrating cross-vendor hardware models and data structures into the workflow.